 The NATE Safety, Training, Accountability and Reliability (STAR) Initiative holds its annual open enrollment period beginning each year in July.
-The NATE STAR Initiative is an exclusive program designed for members that would like to demonstrate a greater commitment to tower safety practices while recognizing industry best practices in safety and professionalism.
+The NATE STAR Initiative is an exclusive program designed for members that would like to demonstrate a greater commitment to safety practices while recognizing industry best practices in safety and professionalism.

 Here is a quick look at the NATE STAR Initiative program:

 NATE members will be deemed eligible for participation in this program by the responses received on the application/agreement form and the signature of your company’s chief officer.
-This program is designed to recognize those companies who are dedicated to a higher level of safety.
+This free program is designed to recognize those companies who are dedicated to a higher level of safety.
 Therefore, adherence with the established criteria is necessary to participate and to remain in the program.

 NATE Member Requirements